thatquantumguy/qvm/RenderingManifests.md

 ## Natural Projection

-Natural Projection is the client‑side realization method for rendering manifests, designed to preserve perceptual fidelity while using a standard 2D pipeline.
+Natural Projection is the client‑side realization method for rendering manifests, designed to preserve perceptual fidelity within a standard 2D pipeline.

-It’s a spherical‑to‑planar, split‑pipeline method that mirrors human vision by concentrating detail at the center and preserving an undistorted peripheral view — all within a standard 2D client pipeline.
+It’s a spherical‑to‑planar, split‑pipeline approach that mirrors human vision — concentrating detail at the center while preserving an undistorted peripheral view.

-Conventional 3D graphics pipelines treat perspective as a radial projection of world geometry onto a flat near plane — a simplification that introduces distortions, especially at wide fields of view.
+Conventional 3D pipelines treat perspective as a radial projection of world geometry onto a flat near‑plane.
+This simplification often introduces distortion, especially at wide fields of view.

-Natural Projection takes a different approach.
-From the viewpoint, the scene is projected radially onto a sphere’s inner surface (the spherical clipping volume) using viewpoint‑relative (w, x, y, z) coordinates.
+Natural Projection instead projects the scene radially onto the inner surface of a sphere (the spherical clipping volume) using viewpoint‑relative (w, x, y, z) coordinates.
 These spherical viewpoints inherently encode panoramic environment light.
-The resulting spherical image is then clipped client‑side with an elliptical viewing volume, producing a mosaic‑like rectangular 2D mesh topology whose faces map directly to shader invocations.
-Each face also stores its own relative normal vector, enabling accurate lighting and shading calculations in the 2D pipeline.
-This elliptical projection volume matches the natural curvature of human vision and camera lenses, so when warped to a rectangle, lens distortion is corrected, and render time isn’t wasted on pixels that would be discarded.
+The resulting cube‑map image is clipped client‑side with a hemispherical viewing volume, producing a mosaic‑like square 2D mesh topology whose faces map directly to shader invocations.
+The result: a perceptually correct 180‑degree field of view.

+Each mesh face stores viewpoint‑relative normal vectors, enabling accurate lighting and shading in the 2D pipeline using captured server‑side lighting metadata.
+The hemispherical projection volume matches the natural curvature of human vision and camera lenses, so when warped to a square, lens distortion is corrected and render time isn’t wasted on pixels that would be discarded.

-This CPU‑generated 2D mesh topology then passes through an otherwise standard 2D graphics pipeline, resolved with an orthographic projection.
-The result is an image where detail is naturally concentrated toward the center — just as in human vision — while the periphery remains stable, undistorted, and lit with the full richness of the captured environment.
+This rendering‑manifest‑derived, CPU‑generated mesh topology — defining groupings of shader invocations — then passes through an otherwise standard 2D graphics pipeline, resolved with an orthographic projection.
+The output image concentrates detail at the center, as in human vision, while the periphery remains stable, undistorted, and lit with the full richness of the captured environment.

 ---